Project type: Enterprise Application // Employer: Discovery Education

 Refined results organization, filtering, card design

-Purpose: To align on stakeholder perspectives around current user challenges with asset cards and search results.
-Ahead of our information-gathering session, we shared a short set of questions to capture honest, detailed insights that would help shape the conversation.
+To align on stakeholder perspectives around current user challenges with asset cards and search results, we shared a short set of questions to capture honest, detailed insights that would help shape the conversation.

 Sample screen designs